Turkana_Nomadin

 Years Active in the Country

-We have been helping in Kenya since 2011
+We have been supporting people in Kenya since 2011.

 People